andreasabel/proposal-agda-tutorial/README.md

 - Excellent knowledge of strongly-typed functional programming (e.g. Haskell, ML, OCaml, Scala, ...)
-- Some familiarity with GADTs
+- Some familiarity with GADTs is recommended

 ### Location, date, number of attendees